 If there is one thing we know for sure, it's that the most pressing issue of 2022 is employee retention.
 But it's not just about holding on to the people we have now.
 It's also offering (and implementing) a compelling value proposition that will engage the employees we have, attract the employees we need, and entice the return of those who left the workforce altogether.
 It means being intentional about building a Culture of Retention and incorporating the right combination of People Practices throughout each phase of the Employee Lifecycle.
 It means making certain that all the systems we have in place and all the interpersonal relationships people have at work are working together to drive productivity.
 If our people cannot be productive, nothing else matters.

 There is no finish line when it comes to workforce & talent.
-But employers that are intentional about their people and their people practices will stay in the race, leaving their competitors behind.
+However, employers that are intentional about their people and their People Practices will be frontrunners in retaining and engaging a productive workforce.